umbraco/rfcs/cms/0021-future-proofing-the-umbraco-backoffice.md

 It should be easy and intuitive to extend and customize Umbraco’s backoffice - familiar for experienced Umbraco developers and recognizable for frontend developers.

-We want the API-implementation to have TypeScript definitions, enabling IDEs and tooling to help developers as much as possible, but TypeScript will not be forced on developers.
+The API-implementation will have TypeScript definitions, enabling IDEs and tooling to help developers as much as possible, but TypeScript will not be forced on developers.

 **A clearly defined API will make it easier to develop and  extend Umbraco’s backoffice, provide better tooling and make it safer to upgrade Umbraco.**